Statue of Liberty Diversity/Multicultural Resources See also:

 Asia Society: Family Activities VIDEO - At-home lessons and activities for young learners exploring the diverse cultures of Asia, including food, holidays, crafts and more.
 Teachers and older students, see Lesson Plans and Curriculum Resources.
 (Asia Society; non-profit organization)

 Asian/Pacific American Heritage Month (May) - An online exhibit paying tribute to the generations of Asian and Pacific Islanders who have enriched America's history and are instrumental in its future success (Library of Congress et al.).
-See also Asian American and Pacific Islanders Wonders NEW!
-(Wonderopolis®; National Center for Families Learning), and Asian American and Pacific American Heritage Month NEW!
-(U.S. National Archives and Records Administration; primary sources).
+See also Asian American and Pacific Islanders Wonders (Wonderopolis®; National Center for Families Learning), and Asian American and Pacific American Heritage Month (U.S. National Archives and Records Administration; primary sources).

 Booklists for Younger Readers: Colors of our Community - Includes booklists focussing on the Asian and South Asian communities (South Plainfield Public Library).

-Hmong 'New Year' in the U.S. NEW!
-VIDEO - Describes traditional practices of the most important spiritual celebration in the Hmong calendar, and how they are celebrated in the U.S. by the Hmong people; high school and up (2023, Associated Press).
-See also 10 things about Hmong culture, food and language NEW!
-(2015, Minnesota Public Radio).
+Hmong 'New Year' in the U.S. VIDEO - Describes traditional practices of the most important spiritual celebration in the Hmong calendar, and how they are celebrated in the U.S. by the Hmong people; high school and up (2023, Associated Press).
+See also 10 things about Hmong culture, food and language (2015, Minnesota Public Radio).

 India: History and Politics of India [Archived page, links are broken; use the menu (right or bottom of the page) to navigate] - Explores the history and politics of India from ancient times, through Mughal and British rule, to 2008.
 (1998 & 2007 by Vinay Lal, UCLA)

-Japanese American National Museum NEW!
-VIDEO - 'Activities and resources for learners of all ages that make learning about the Japanese American experience engaging and exciting.
+Japanese American National Museum VIDEO - 'Activities and resources for learners of all ages that make learning about the Japanese American experience engaging and exciting.
 Resources include printable offline activities, origami videos, web resources and lessons, printable curriculum, and more' (an affiliate of the Smithsonian Institution).
 See also Japanese-American WWII Internment links.

 Korean Life - Explores the clothing & fashion, food, housing, festivals & holidays, and religion of South Korea.
 Additional topics may be found under About Korea in the menu.
 (Ministry of Culture, Sports and Tourism and Korean Culture and Information Service).
 Korean American Story AUDIO VIDEO shares personal stories of the Korean American experience; also includes podcasts and videos (non-profit organization).

-People's History of Asian America UPDATED LINK VIDEO - A series of short videos telling the history of Asian Americans through the microaggressions and stereotypes this community faces; high school and up.
+People's History of Asian America VIDEO - A series of short videos telling the history of Asian Americans through the microaggressions and stereotypes this community faces; high school and up.
 (PBS Digital Studios)

 Christian